EasyCorp/EasyAdminBundle/Resources/doc/getting-started/1-installation.md

 ### Step 2: Enable the Bundle

-Then, enable the bundle by adding the following line in the `app/AppKernel.php` file of your Symfony application:
+Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:

 ```php
 <?php